 annual percentage rate (APR) reflects the mortgage interest rate plus other

 An annual percentage rate (APR) reflects the mortgage interest rate plus other charges.

 There are many costs associated with taking out a mortgage.
 These include:

 The interest rate is the cost you will pay each year to borrow the money, expressed as a percentage rate.
 It does not reflect fees or any other charges you may have to pay for the loan.

-An annual percentage rate (APR) is a broader measure of the cost to you of borrowing money.
-The APR reflects not only the interest rate but also the points, mortgage broker fees, and other charges that you have to pay to get the loan.
+An annual percentage rate (APR) is a broader measure of the cost to you of borrowing money, also expressed as a percentage rate.
+In general, the APR reflects not only the interest rate but also any points, mortgage broker fees, and other charges that you pay to get the loan.
 For that reason, your APR is usually higher than your interest rate.